 To promote FAIRER (Findable, Accessible, Interoperable, Reusable, Ethical, and Responsible use) principles of data, our team works to strengthen interoperable data systems and repositories in Africa.
 These include the use of data sharing repositories, data documentation, data anonymization and data standardization good practices, and incorporating lessons learned to develop a proposed large-scale data sharing platform for Africa (DASSA).
 The proposed platform will utilize modern data-sharing models, such as the federated approach, to increase the use of data for policymaking.

-At APHRC, we are working with the data teams and researchers to strengthen all aspects of data management across the data value chain, including data documentation,
+chain, including data documentation,